cadjai/deploy-openshift-service-mesh-multi-tenant-control-plane/README.md

 1. Clone the repository and change directory into the base directory
 ```
-$ git clone https://github.com/cadjai/deploy-openshift-service-mesh-multi-tenant-control-plane.git && cd deploy-ossm-multi-tenant-scmp
+$ git clone https://github.com/cadjai/deploy-openshift-service-mesh-multi-tenant-control-plane.git && cd deploy-ossm-multi-tenant-smcp
 ```

 2. Login to OpenShift with a user with `cluster-admin` permissions

-3. Customize your scmp values.yml file if necessary or use the helm command line options in the next command
+3. Customize your smcp values.yml file if necessary or use the helm command line options in the next command
   * Ensure you set the testnamespace.deploy to false to avoid the sample app being deployed before the mesh is ready

-4. Deploy scmp
+4. Deploy smcp
   * with target namespace creation

      ```
-     $ helm install main ./ -f values.yaml --debug --namespace main-scmp --create-namespace --wait
+     $ helm install main ./ -f values.yaml --debug --namespace main-smcp --create-namespace --wait
      ```

   * without target namespace creation (pre-existing namespace)

      ```
-     $ helm install main ./ -f values.yaml --debug --namespace main-scmp --wait
+     $ helm install main ./ -f values.yaml --debug --namespace main-smcp --wait
      ```

 5. Verify that you can view the deployed manifests in the target namespace

-   * Navigate to the target namespace within the OpenShift console and verify that the scmp and smmr are deployed and review that the related workload is up. see [ossm installation guide](https://docs.openshift.com/container-platform/4.11/service_mesh/v2x/ossm-create-smcp.html) for more information on how to further customize the scmp if needed.
+   * Navigate to the target namespace within the OpenShift console and verify that the smcp and smmr are deployed and review that the related workload is up. see [ossm installation guide](https://docs.openshift.com/container-platform/4.11/service_mesh/v2x/ossm-create-smcp.html) for more information on how to further customize the smcp if needed.

 6. Deploy OSSM sample app for testing
-  * Update your scmp values.yml file by setting the testnamespace.deploy to true
+  * Update your smcp values.yml file by setting the testnamespace.deploy to true

   * Change context into the project within with the smcp was deployed above using the oc command
      ```
-     oc project main-scmp
+     oc project main-smcp
      ```

   * Deploy the sample application